truenas/middleware/docs/userguide/freenas_intro.rst

 * The CrucibleWDS plugin has been deprecated and replaced with `CloneDeploy <https://sourceforge.net/projects/clonedeploy/>`_.

 * :command:`iohyve` has been added for creating, managing, and launching `bhyve <https://en.wikipedia.org/wiki/Bhyve>`_ guests from the command line.
+This utility requires an Intel or AMD processor that reports the "POPCNT" (POPulation Count) processor feature.

 * `htop <http://hisham.hm/htop/>`_ has been added which can be run from :ref:`Shell`.